-- 1. Solder the 1N5817 diode.
+1. Solder the 1N5817 diode.
 Match the orientation to the printed footprint on the PCB (note the band at one end of the diode.)
-This diode is for reverse polarity protection.
+This diode is for reverse

+- polarity protection.
 (If you are an advanced builder and want to omit it, be sure to "jumper" the pads.) - 2.
 Solder the Kobiconn 7620-E power connector.
 A set of "helping hands" are useful here.
 Alternatively, a quick bit of masking tape is also handy to hold the power connector in place while soldering. - 3.
 Solder the Neutrik NRJ6HM-1 audio jacks.
 This is pretty straightforward: put the pins through the holes so the jacks protrude beyond the PCB edge with the Cleveland Music Co. logo, and the jacks form a platform that holds the PCB in place while you solder.
 6 solder points per jack.
 Refer to Figure 1. - 4.
 Set the I/O Daughterboard aside.

-Step 3: Solder the Switching Daughterboard components

-Suggested order of operations:
+Step 3: Solder the Switching Daughterboard components Suggested order of operations:

-- Solder the 4.7K resistor to the PCB on the side with the printed footprint (top).
+- 1. Solder the 4.7K resistor to the PCB on the side with the printed footprint (top).
 The footprint is labelled "CLR". - 2.
-Solder the 100n capacitor on the side with the printed footprint (top).
-The footprint is labelled "C1". - 3.
 Dry fit the footswitch in its hole in the enclosure.
 One mounting nut goes inside the enclosure along with the locking washer (against the inside of the enclosure).
 The other mounting nut goes on the outside of the enclosure, after the finishing washer.
 Simply hand-tighten this assembly in order to hold the switch in place for the next operation.
-The orientation of the footswitch doesn't matter, as long as the solder lugs are horizontal as in Figure 1. - 4.
+The orientation of the footswitch doesn't matter, as long as the solder lugs are horizontal as in Figure 1. - 3.
 With the enclosure laying on its face, position the Switching Daughterboard on the footswitch solder lugs and ensure it is level.
-See Figure 1 and ensure the PCB matches the orientation in the picture!

-- 5. Solder one lug in the first column, then one lug in the second column, then one in the third.
+See Figure 1 and ensure the PCB matches the orientation in the picture! - 4.
+Solder one lug in the first column, then one lug in the second column, then one in the third.
 Don't hold the iron on any lug for more than 2-3 seconds, and be sure to pause for 20-30 seconds between each lug.
-Let the footswitch rest for a minute or two before moving on. - 6.
+Let the footswitch rest for a minute or two before moving on. - 5.
 Repeat operation 5: solder one lug from each column.
-Let the footswitch rest for a minute or two again. - 7.
+Let the footswitch rest for a minute or two again. - 6.
 Solder the remaining three lugs.
 Let the footswitch rest for a minute or two (yes, again.)